johnhenry/lib/ts/openai@0.0.0/readme.md

 # Open AI

-A comman line tool tool for interacting with [Open AI](https://openai.com/).
+A command line tool for interacting with [Open AI](https://openai.com/).

 ## pre-requesites